nefarius/Virtual-Display-Driver/README.md

 > This project uses the official Windows Indirect Display Driver combined with the IddCx class extension driver.

-This project adds an eays to follow setup wizard and installer to install your Virtual Display.
-The setup wizard also lets you specify how many displays do you want to add to your system without having to change any config file yourself.
+This project adds an easy to follow setup wizard and installer to install your Virtual Display.
+The setup wizard also lets you specify how many displays you want to add to your system without having to change any config file yourself.

 I hope you enjoy this project and if you do i would appreciate a star rating :-)